PaulBlanche/frugal/docs/data/other-modules/preact-integration.md

 The `NAME` export is the unique identifier for your component.
 It will be used by the `<Island>` component to uniquely identify the generated DOM node as "hydratable with the component MyComponent".
 The `hydrate` function will use the name to query all DOM nodes that need to be hydrated with `MyComponent`.

 The `hydrate` function takes as parameter a function returning the component `() => MyComponent`, and not directly the component.
-This function can be async, leaving you the importunity to dynamically import your component :
+This function can be async, leaving you the ability to dynamically import your component :

 ```ts
 import { hydrate } from 'https://deno.land/x/frugal/packages/frugal_preact/mod.client.ts';